-Learn the secrets of compelling portrait photography with a blend of technique, artistry, and psychology, even if you're on a budget!
+Learn the secrets to compelling portrait photography - a blend of technique, artistry, and psychology - even if you're on a budget!
 When you learn to dispel judgment and put your subject at ease, you'll move into the moment to create a better portrait.

 This workshop examines the location portrait shoot, from preparation to execution to post-production.
 You'll learn to compose great shots with one light and reflectors, though you can extend these principles to more sophisticated studio lighting.
 We'll emphasize getting great results and minimizing post-production headaches.